 For more brainstorming ideas, Darren Rowse of ProBlogger has put together 6 months’ worth of blog post ideas that can also serve as customizable title templates.

 Tools for Writing Expert Title Tags and Meta Descriptions

 If you want higher search rankings and more conversions, you can’t afford to ignore title tags and metas.
 Your keywords should be in both of them.

 Yoast, known for its handy SEO plugin, also has several thorough guides about writing title tags and meta descriptions.

 As a general rule, your title tag should be between 55-60 characters to make sure your whole title appears, even on smaller screens.
-And meta descriptions should generally be between 135-160 characters.
+And meta descriptions should generally be no more than 320 characters.